nimgl/nimgl/README.md

 We highly recommend using a Nimble project to easily add requirements such as NimGL.

-I recommend using the development version (this branch) but if you find yourself disliking the rhythm of updates you can always go back to the legacy (`master` branch) version.
-This branch eventually will become `master` and `master` will become `0.3`.

 ### Installation

 #### With Nimble file (recommended)